chrismuzyn/discord-repost-police/README.md

 Thanks to AsuharietYgvar for instructions on how to export the apple neuralhash algorithm: https://github.com/AsuharietYgvar/AppleNeuralHash2ONNX

 Thanks to Zach Freedman for his insult generator: https://github.com/ZackFreedman/text-generators

-Thanks to Apple for putting CSAM on everyones Mac/Iphone.